 It’s very important offline or online to let your child find themselves, tell them to indulge in something creative, explore new wonders like craft, DIY, podcasting, and much more which is available.

 Try to make them understand that it is important to enhance their hobbies and follow the creativity they have.

-Every parent has biggest concern, and it is safety of their child.
-Before your child enters inside the virtual world make them aware of the dangers and precautions.
+Every parent has the biggest concern, and it is the safety of their child.
+Before your child enters the virtual world make them aware of the dangers and precautions.

 a) Not to share personal details on social media.

 b) Don’t share Ids and passwords.